Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 Please note: Although we do not write a committee letter, AACOMAS and AADSAS define a Letter Packet as a “committee letter.”

-Unfortunately, central application services for other professions such as Veterinary Medicine, Physician Assistant, Nursing, Optometry, Podiatry, etc. require forms that are incompatible with Letter Packets.
-Although applicants to other health professions may still have letters of recommendation submitted to our office on their behalf, they will ultimately need to request that their recommenders submit letters directly to the appropriate central application service(s).
+Unfortunately, central application services for other professions such as Veterinary Medicine, Physician Assistant, Nursing, Optometry, Podiatry, etc. require assessments that are incompatible with Letter Packets.
+Although applicants to these types of health professions may still have letters of recommendation submitted to our office on their behalf, they will ultimately need to request that their recommenders submit their letters directly to the appropriate central application service(s).

 What information is helpful to know if a health profession school asks why I do not have a committee letter?